IntroCSCI/colorvisionproject-galan0/README.md

 In this update of the program previous features are present.
 However, this version makes a conscious effort to creates a color palette with the least amount of problematic color combinations.

-It does so by modifying the R value in every RGB code so to avoid close or similar color values.
+It does so by modifying the R value in every RGB code so to avoid close or similar color value.

 ## Developer